What Makes a Good Time and Attendance System?

 7. Employee self-service features

-Naturally, every software vendor is trying to stand out and therefore most will pack their tools with countless features.
-It may sound great in theory, but as long as the above-listed basics are not covered, your needs will not be met.
-Most of the additional functionality is built using the key 7 as their core.
-Naturally, unless the foundation is rock solid, you can’t expect the additions to meet the standard.
-So let’s discuss them in greater detail.
+Naturally, every software vendor tries to stand out, so most will fill their tools with numerous features.
+It may sound appealing in theory, but if the fundamentals listed above are not in place, your needs won't be satisfied.
+Much of the extra functionality is built around the core 7.
+Naturally, unless the foundation is solid, the extra features won't meet the standard.
+So, let’s explore them in more detail.

-As the name would suggest, the time and attendance system should be addressing the two areas.
-However, both are rather broad terms that can carry different meanings in different contexts.
-To avoid confusion, we will define the expectations you should have of both.
-After all, you want a tool that fulfils its core duties flawlessly.
+As the name suggests, the time and attendance system should cover these two areas.
+However, both are fairly broad terms with different meanings depending on the context.
+To prevent confusion, we will set out the expectations you should have for each.
+After all, you want a tool that performs its main functions perfectly.

-If your business is losing money and you can’t quite put your finger on where it’s going - we have a hunch.
-Companies bleed billions every year to absenteeism, a term used to describe work absence without a legitimate reason.
-It’s an umbrella term for things like false sick days, chronic lateness, no-shows and other absence-related issues.
-An odd ‘sickie’ won’t cost your business thousands, but the problem with absenteeism is that it’s systematic.
-This is how it accumulates huge costs.
-And the reason it often goes unnoticed is that while it comes in patterns, they are often almost impossible to spot.
+If your business is losing money and you can’t quite identify where it’s going, we have a suspicion.
+Companies lose billions annually due to absenteeism, a term that covers work absence without a valid reason.
+It’s a broad term for issues like false sick days, chronic lateness, no-shows, and other attendance problems.
+An occasional ‘sickie’ might not cost your business thousands, but the real issue with absenteeism is that it is systematic.
+This is how it racks up significant costs.
+The reason it often goes unnoticed is that, although it occurs in patterns, these are often extremely difficult to recognise.

-Don’t feel overjoyed if you were able to identify an absenteeism behaviour in your staff from merely reading our explanation.
-This means their behaviour has been ongoing for a long time and has already cost you a lot.
-Otherwise, you wouldn’t be able to spot a pattern.
-That’s where time and attendance systems come to your aid.
-They keep a record of your employee attendance and present it in a visual format every time you access them.
-This way, the patterns emerge almost right away, helping you address them before they’ve caused harm.
-Identifying absenteeism is the first step towards investigating the causes.
+Don’t feel overjoyed if you were able to identify an absenteeism behaviour in your staff just by reading our explanation.
+This indicates that their behaviour has been ongoing for some time and has already cost you a lot.
+Otherwise, you wouldn’t be able to recognise a pattern.
+That’s when time and attendance systems come to your aid.
+They keep a record of your employees’ attendance and present it in a visual format each time you access them.
+This way, the patterns stand out almost immediately, helping you address them before they cause harm.
+Identifying absenteeism is the first step towards investigating its causes.
 And, trust us when we say, it is never blatant tardiness.

 Time is money.
-Ultimately, companies and employees are being paid for the time it takes for them to carry out their duties rather than the deliverables.
-This is why it’s incredibly important to remain in the loop of where your teams allocate their time and the exact amount of it.
-Not being smart with work time can lead to all kinds of issues, from missed deadlines to burning over the budget.
-No business wants to deal with that.
+Ultimately, companies and employees are paid for the time they spend on tasks rather than the deliverables.
+This is why it’s crucial to stay informed about how your teams allocate their time and the specific amount of it.
+Poor management of work time can cause various issues, from missed deadlines to exceeding budgets.
+No business wants to face these problems.

-That’s why the core functionality of a time and attendance system is all about the recording of time.
-What’s more, not only it keeps tabs on how much time certain tasks take, but it can also add the relevant price tag to each hour.
-This is especially convenient when you offer different rates depending on the task, pay separately for overtime or the charge depends based on location/time/day of the week.
-In other words, best of the time and attendance tools can be easily customised to meet your unique needs.
-No business is the same, therefore there is ultimately no one-for-all solution.
-It is, therefore, in the platform’s developer’s best interest to offer as much flexibility and customisation as possible.
-This way the software becomes available and needed by a wider clientele.
-And as for you, it signals the vendor is not an amateur, therefore trustworthy.
+That’s why the core function of a time and attendance system is all about recording time.
+Moreover, it not only monitors how long certain tasks take but also assigns the relevant price to each hour.
+This is especially useful when you offer different rates depending on the task, pay separately for overtime, or charges vary based on location, time, or day of the week.
+In other words, the best time and attendance tools can be easily customised to suit your unique needs.
+No business is the same, so there is ultimately no one-size-fits-all solution.
+It is in the platform’s developers' best interests to offer maximum flexibility and customisation.
+This way, the software becomes accessible and valuable to a wider range of clients.
+For you, this also indicates that the vendor is not an amateur, making them more trustworthy.

 Don’t be fooled by the name.
-While a good time and attendance system must offer a high level of its primary purpose’s execution, it shouldn’t be limited by it.
-Very often companies make the mistake of not thinking outside the box when it comes to software.
-Ideally, you want a tool that can be utilised across different parts of the business.
-We promise - they exist and don’t cost a limb.
+While a good time and attendance system must deliver a high level of its primary function, it shouldn’t be limited by it.
+Very often, companies make the mistake of not thinking outside the box when it comes to software.
+Ideally, you want a tool that can be used across different parts of the business.
+We promise - they exist and don’t cost a fortune.

-While you would normally associate time and attendance tracking to project management, it’s more versatile.
-And no, we don’t mean the obvious of shift workers using the tool as well.
-The reality is that a good time and attendance system will become a valuable asset to areas of your business you wouldn’t think could utilise it at all.
-In the previous section, we had a quick mention of a certain feature when it comes to time recording.
-Namely being able to allocate different prices to time values based on a plethora of factors.
-This in particular would be a huge time saver for the payroll.
-Not to mention, if integrating with your accounting software, it’d take a lot of admin work off their hands too.
+While you would normally associate time and attendance tracking with project management, it’s more versatile.
+And no, we don’t mean just for shift workers using the tool as well.
+The reality is that a good time and attendance system can become a valuable asset to areas of your business you wouldn’t think could utilise it at all.
+In the previous section, we briefly mentioned a particular feature related to time recording — being able to allocate different prices to time values based on various factors.
+This especially would be a significant time saver for payroll.
+Not to mention, if integrated with your accounting software, it could reduce a lot of administrative work for them too.

-As for human resources, they would certainly get a lot of value out of having visibility of the team’s attendance.
-Not to mention, attendance platforms are usually inclusive of holiday management features.
-If your HR is responsible for the annual, sick or parental leave, they will appreciate the system.
-Forget all about checking the team’s availability, calculating carryovers and going back and forth via emails.
-All they have to do is a couple of mouse clicks to either accept or reject the leave request.
-And, to review whether it can be granted, a quick look at the employee availability status is all that’s needed.
+Regarding human resources, they would certainly benefit from having visibility of the team’s attendance.
+Additionally, attendance platforms typically include holiday management features.
+If your HR team handles annual, sick, or parental leave, they will find the system helpful.
+Forget all about checking team availability, calculating carryovers, and emailing back and forth.
+All they need are a couple of mouse clicks to approve or reject leave requests.
+To determine if leave can be granted, a quick glance at the employee’s availability status is all that’s required.

-Next, let’s talk of a slightly different aspect you can expect a good tool to aid in.
+Next, let’s discuss a slightly different aspect that a good tool can help with.
 As a society, we have long since normalised working ourselves to the bone.
-Long hours, overtime, going the extra mile - this is all expected of workers.
+Long hours, overtime, going the extra mile—this is all expected of workers.
 But it shouldn’t be.
-Those unspoken and often unrealistic expectations are the prime reason behind burnout.
-And that condition can later lead to more severe consequences: absenteeism, declining performance, hostility towards colleagues, etc. All in all, the workaholism approach often bears the opposite of what’s expected.
+Those unspoken and often unrealistic expectations are the main cause of burnout.
+That condition can later lead to more serious issues: absenteeism, declining performance, hostility towards colleagues, etc. Overall, the workaholic approach often produces the opposite of what’s intended.

-While burnout workaholics will continue pushing themselves past the limits, they will be getting less done.
-And the quality of their deliverables will be suffering as well.
-It is a matter of time till they snap and quit entirely - quite often with an expensive (to you) bang.
-The best way to address the issue is to prevent it at the early stages.
-Similar to absenteeism, it can only be recognised via patterns before the signature behaviour begins manifesting.
-Without repeating our whole pitch, having a centralised attendance system helps you spot it as soon as possible.
-As previously described, those come with a holiday management module, making it easy to find workers who haven’t been off in a while.
-Although you can always force them to take time off work, we suggest trying to have a conversation first.
-There is something bothering them and you may be able to help.
+While burnout workaholics will continue pushing themselves beyond their limits, they will accumulate less work.
+The quality of their deliverables will also decline.
+It is only a matter of time before they snap and quit entirely — often with an expensive (to you) explosion.
+The best way to address this issue is to prevent it early on.
+Similar to absenteeism, it can only be recognised through patterns before the signature behaviour begins to manifest.
+Without reiterating our entire pitch, having a centralised attendance system helps you identify it as soon as possible.
+As previously described, these systems include a holiday management module, making it easy to spot workers who haven’t been off in a while.
+Although you can always enforce time off, we suggest having a conversation first.
+There may be something bothering them, and you might be able to help.

-The key to team alignment lies in connecting them with one another as opposed to having them work independently.
-Your digital tools should be treated the same.
-In fact, when you centralise your software, you will find it a whole lot easier to align your teams.
-Mostly because suddenly they will have access to each other’s data and progress, building thorough visibility across all departments.
-Naturally, this will lead to smoother workflows, quicker handovers and overall better communication.
+The key to team alignment is connecting team members rather than letting them work independently.
+Your digital tools should be treated the same way.
+In fact, when you centralise your software, it becomes much easier to align your teams because they will suddenly have access to each other’s data and progress.
+This creates greater visibility across all departments.
+Naturally, this leads to smoother workflows, quicker handovers, and overall better communication.

 This all sounds great in theory.
-But you may be asking yourself how realistic is this to achieve?
-Well, let us reassure you - not just realistic, but very easy.
+But you might be wondering how realistic this is to achieve.
+Let us reassure you - not only is it realistic, but also very easy.
 Most modern technology is cloud-based.
-Not only does it make it easily accessible for users from anywhere in the world, but also linkable to other solutions.
-The very SaaS model is built on the idea of users creating diversified digital toolboxes via integrations of tools from different vendors, in order to reach their goals.
-Since no business is the same, there is no one-for-all solution.
-That’s why the SaaS technology is thriving.
-It gives every business an opportunity to have a unique tech stack, fully customised to their needs.
-From each tool individually to the set of tools integrated, this approach doesn’t expect you to make do with what you’re given.
-It gives you the opportunity to choose what you need to succeed.
+It not only makes it easily accessible for users from anywhere in the world, but also linkable to other solutions.
+The very SaaS model is built on the idea of users creating diverse digital toolboxes through integrations of tools from different vendors to reach their goals.
+Since no business is the same, there is no one-size-fits-all solution.
+That’s why SaaS technology is thriving.
+It offers every business the chance to have a unique tech stack, fully customised to their needs.
+From each individual tool to the entire set of integrated tools, this approach makes sure you're not just stuck with what you have but can choose what you need to succeed.

-This is not to say that the additional features different vendors offer are bad.
-Often they extend the base functionality and, depending on your needs, can be incredibly beneficial.
-However, this should come as a secondary consideration if you want to choose the right tool.
-Even with just the basics covered, the software will be beneficial across different areas of the business.
-And if you want to expand its capacities, it can always be done through integrations.
-That approach will also help you centralise and align your team efforts.
+This does not mean that additional features offered by different vendors are bad.
+Often, they expand the core functionality and, depending on your needs, can be very useful.
+However, this should be a secondary consideration when choosing the right tool.
+Even with only the basic features, the software will be beneficial across various parts of the business.
+And if you want to increase its capabilities, this can always be achieved through integrations.
+This approach will also help you centralise and coordinate your team's efforts.